 Darren Elias joins the Upswing Poker team as one of the most successful poker tournament players in the history of the game.

 He holds the record for most World Poker Tour titles (four and counting), and has more than $11 million in live tournament earnings to his name.
 He’s also fresh off a $313,000 win against the world’s best players at the US Poker Open.

 His next video (and accompanying article) comes out next week on this blog and the Upswing Poker YouTube channel.

 If you missed Darren’s first two videos/articles, check them out here:

 Elias has teamed up with fellow Upswing Coach and elite tournament pro Nick Petrangelo for an upcoming course, which is a must-watch for all serious tournament players.

-The new course, titled The Road To Victory: The Ultimate Tournament Course, will include learning materials for players of all experience levels, with Elias and Petrangelo providing insights based on years of high-stakes play both live and online.
+The new course, titled The Road To Victory: The Ultimate Tournament Course, includes learning materials for players of all experience levels, with Elias and Petrangelo providing insights based on years of high-stakes play both live and online.

-Look for this course to offer something different from the usual solver-heavy poker training materials, focusing more on exploits, the tournament journey from early stages to the final table, ICM, and maximizing profit against the real players at the table.
+This course offers something different from the usual solver-heavy poker training materials, focusing more on exploits, the tournament journey from early stages to the final table, ICM, and maximizing profit against the real players at the table.